-- A description of the process (or processes) undertaken at the property. - Specific and detailed information concerning: - the use of each part of the property - the functionality (what it does and how well it does it) of the property - the utility (i.e., the usefulness) of the property - o the productive capacity of the property - recent/projected trends in production - recent/projected trends in the cost of inputs - recent/projected trends in the value of outputs - o recent/projected trends in profitability - Any particular aspects of the aerospace manufacturing plant that create inefficiencies. - Any repairs or other remedial works that are required or planned. - Any plans to change the existing aerospace manufacturing operation. - Any plans to alter, extend or demolish any parts of the property (and why). - How the existing property compares with a modern equivalent facility (and the location and other details concerning a modern equivalent aerospace manufacturing plant). - Information with regard to the zoning of the property. - Information about the locality in which the property is situated. - Any other relevant information that may be available from other sources concerning the property (e.g., company accounts, municipality, Internet, etc.). - Information available about competition from other aerospace manufacturing plants.
+- A description of the process (or processes) undertaken at the property.
+Specific and detailed information concerning: - o the use of each part of the property - o the functionality (what it does and how well it does it) of the property - o the utility (i.e., the usefulness) of the property - the productive capacity of the property - o recent/projected trends in production - recent/projected trends in the cost of inputs - o recent/projected trends in the value of outputs - recent/projected trends in profitability - Any particular aspects of the automotive parts manufacturing plant that create inefficiencies. - Any repairs or other remedial works that are required or planned. - Any plans to change the existing automotive parts manufacturing operation. - Any plans to alter, extend or demolish any parts of the property (and why). - How the existing property compares with a modern equivalent facility (and the location and other details concerning a modern equivalent automotive parts manufacturing plant). - Information with regard to the zoning of the property. - Information about the locality in which the property is situated. - Any other relevant information that may be available from other sources concerning the property (e.g., company accounts, the municipality, the Internet, etc.). - Information available about competition from other automotive parts manufacturing plants.